a2wd/crackers-and-cheese/2.Problems/README.md

 ## 2.2 Linked Lists

-Problems involving linked lists, often best solved with recursion.
+Problems involving linked lists, often best solved with recursion, and runner pointers or out-of-sync pointers (ie, where one pointer moves at twice the speed of the other).

+## 2.3 Stacks & Queues

+Problems involving stacks & queues.